 It’s best to select a size only slightly larger than the nursery pot your succulent comes in, so this list includes some small pots for cute little rosettes and medium choices for larger succulents.
 Finally, design enhances the look of these prized plants.
 For example, a trailing succulent like String of Pearls shines best in a hanging pot.

 Succulents come in many shapes, colors, textures, and sizes, but you can use the same basic care methods for most varieties.

 Q. What type of soil is best for succulents?

 Succulents grow best in porous, sandy soil.
 For optimal results, purchase a potting soil mix specially formulated for cacti and succulents.

 Succulents generally do best with a combination of direct and indirect sunlight.
 Although they are drought-tolerant plants, that doesn’t mean they only thrive in desert-like conditions.
 Monitor their direct sun exposure to avoid burning the foliage but also remember they don’t tolerate cold outside weather.

 Q. How do you water succulents?

-Most people overwater houseplants, including succulents, which leads to root rot and dead plants.
+Most people overwater houseplants, which leads to root rot and dead plants.
 The best way to avoid that is not to pour frequent small amounts of water on them.
 Instead, wait until the soil is dry and then soak them until water drains from the bottom of the pot.
-Don’t forget to empty water out of the saucers beneath the plants, too.
+Don’t forget to empty water out of the saucers beneath the plants, as well.